-When the engines are turned off, the system automatically transitions to Quiet Run Mode.
+When the engines are turned off, and the engine room temperature is above the set point the system automatically transitions to Quiet Run Mode.
 In this mode, the objective is to cool the space with reduced noise levels by limiting the fan speed.
 Once the engine room reaches the temperature value set by the user, all engine room fans will cease operation.

-However, if the temperature in the engine room increases by $5^{\circ}F(3^{\circ}C)$ above the set point, the Ventilation Control System will reactivate the fans to cool the engine room once more.
+However, if the temperature in the engine room increases above the set point, the Ventilation Control System will reactivate the fans to cool the engine room once more.
 If the engines are restarted, the system will switch back to Auto Run Mode, resuming its regular operation.